OUR CHRISTIAN VISION

 We also visit St Mary's Church in the centre of Nantwich for special school-specific services, including at Easter and Christmas.
 Our KS2 choir have performed at the NSPCC Carol Service for the past few years, supporting this charity to raise funds to continue it's important work, particularly in schools.
 Our Y2 children visit the church as part of their study of Nantwich.
 St Mary's is a very impressive building and well worth a visit.
 Please click here to access St Mary's website.

 Each year, we appoint two children from each class to our Worship Council.
-During 2017/18, they met with one of our Foundation Governors to evaluate our worship programme and made plans to become more involved in its delivery.
-During 2018/19, they led our whole school Harvest service and visited the Nantwich Foodbank to see what happens to our donations.
-They also led our whole school Harvest service in 2019/20, wrote a prayer to be used throughout the school and refreshed our Areas of Reflection around school.
+They have met with one of our Foundation Governors to evaluate our worship programme and made plans to become more involved in its delivery.
+During the term, they lead our whole school collective worship, wrote a prayer to be used throughout the school and refreshed our Areas of Reflection around school.

-Thank you for our joyful school and all those who help us to learn.
+Thank you for our friends and all who care for us here.

-Written by the School Worship Council with assistance from Rev. Helen Chantry
+Written by the School Worship Council with assistance from Rev. Alison Fulford

 The photographs below show pupils engaging with the Prayer Space and Prayer Labyrinth.